Emus

 Unfortunately emus were exterminated by early Europeans in Tasmania and are now only found on the mainland of Australia.

-Emus Apple and Jimmy a quirky pair at zoo.
+Emus Apple and Jimmy a quirky pair at the zoo.

 Instead of flying, they have three toes and well developed calf muscles that help them reach running speeds of up to 50kph, with a stride of three metres.